Reds vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Pete Alonso and the New York Mets square off against TJ Friedl and the Cincinnati Reds on Wednesday at 6:40 PM ET in the second game of a three-game series.
+Francisco Alvarez and the New York Mets square off against Jonathan India and the Cincinnati Reds on Thursday at 12:35 PM ET, in the final of a three-game series at Great American Ball Park.

-The favored Mets have -165 moneyline odds to win against the underdog Reds, who are listed at +140.
-The over/under is 9 runs for the contest (with -105 odds to go over and -115 odds on the under).
+The Mets have been listed as -200 moneyline favorites for this matchup against the Reds (+165).
+The total is 10 runs for this matchup (with -115 odds to go over and -105 odds on the under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.